actris/data-management-plan/DMP/ACTRIS-DMP.md

 ### 6.6 Archiving and preservation of DVAS metadata

 The DVAS unit is providing access to ACTRIS data through the [ACTRIS data portal](https://actris.nilu.no/) using the ASP.NET (Web Forms) Framework 4.5 and Internet Information Services (ISS) web-server.
 The metadata is harvested from each individual data center unit, currently In Situ (EBAS), ARES (EARLINET), CLU (CLOUDNET) and GRES (NDACC), using custom harvesting routines triggered by cronjobs on an Ubuntu server running custom scripts written in Perl/Python.
 The metadata itself is stored on a Oracle database server, version 11.2.0.4.
 Versioning and revision control is managed using subversion (SVN).

+From February 2021, a harmonized version of ACTRIS metadata will be stored in parallel with the current solution in a Postgre database.
+This solution will form the basis for new services to be produced in DVAS.

 ## 7. Ethical aspects